 Why is this medication prescribed?

-Pivmecillinam is used for the treatment of certain types of urinary tract infections (UTIs; infection of the bladder or kidney) in adult female patients.
+Pivmecillinam is used for the treatment of certain types of urinary tract infections (UTIs; infection of the bladder or kidney).
 Pivmecillinam is in a class of medications called penicillins.
 It works by killing bacteria.

 How should this medicine be used?